SOUTHERN ELECTRICS

 The introduction of the five-day business week in 1958, however, quickly reduced Saturday services to two trains per hour on each route, and regular off-peak services started to attract notably fewer passengers.

-All of the London suburban services were beginning to require heavy subsidising, and the governments were putting pressure on the railways for greater economies accordingly.
+All of the London suburban services were beginning to require heavy subsidising, and government was putting pressure on the railways for greater economies accordingly.
 Major cut-backs on the Epsom Downs services were introduced in 1961, with most off-peak trains from London Bridge terminating at Sutton.
-May 1969 saw the closing of Epsom Downs as a motorman's signing-on point (Kirkby, 1983), and that same month Sunday services ceased on the branch.
+May 1969 saw the closing of Epsom Downs as a motorman signing-on point (Kirkby, 1983), and that same month Sunday services ceased on the branch.

 The platform and track layout at Epsom Downs had always been a paradoxical affair.
 The great bustling masses of travellers for which it had once been built (and which had only travelled here on a very limited number of days during the year) were now beginning to fade even on Derby days, and throughout the rest of the year the station complex was oversized beyond description.